bigoshunane/Big-Data-ETL-Pipeline-Project/README.md

 This would then determine if the mean rating for Vine reviews is significantly greater than the mean rating for non-Vine reviews.

 # Use case
+## `amazon_music_reviews.ipynb`
+Open the notebook Amazon_Reviews_ETL.ipynb using "File > Open notebook".
+Prior to running all cells, the user should create an AWS RDS instance as follows:

+1. Navigate to the AWS Management Console and sign in.
+2. Search for "RDS" (Managed Relational Database Service) and select the first result.
+3. On the resulting page, select "Create database" and change the following from the default options:
+- "Engine options > Engine type": "PostgreSQL"
+- "Templates" > "Free tier"
+- "Settings > DB instance identifier": <Database Name>
+- "Master username": <Username>, or use default postgres
+- "Master password": <Password>, separate from pgAdmin4 password
+- "Connectivity > Public access": "Yes"
+4. Select "Create database".
+5. After creating the database, update which IP addresses can access it by first navigating to the database instance on AWS (select "Databases" in side pane and choose the recently created database).
+6. Scroll down to "Security group rules" and select the first "Security group".
+7. Choose the only "Security group ID" shown.
+8. Select "Edit inbound rules"
+9. For the first entry shown under "Inbound rules", change the "Type" to "PostgreSQL" and the "Source" to "Anywhere".
+- This is not the best practice for production, but in this example it simplifies connecting to the database.
+10. Select "Save rules".
+11. Now select the "Outbound rules" tab and then "Edit outbound rules".
+12. For the first entry shown under "Outbound rules", change the "Type" to "All traffic" and the "Destination" to "Anywhere".
+13. Select "Save rules".
+14. The database is now instantiated and accessible from any IP address, though the database password is still required.

+With the RDS instance now created, the user should connect pgAdmin4 to its endpoint for local access.
+This is accomplished as follows:

+1. Navigate to the created RDS instance on the AWS Management Console.
+2. Copy the "Endpoint" shown under "Connectivity & security"
+3. Open and log into pgAdmin4.
+4. Select "Add New Server" and set the following:

+- Under the "General" tab, name the connection something like "AWS".
+- Choose the "Connection" tab and paste the copied RDS endpoint to the "Host name/address" setting and use the default Port 5432.
+- Leave the "Username" as "postgres" unless a different username was chosen during creation of the RDS instance.
+- Fill in the "Password" with the same password set during creation of the RDS instance.

+5. Choose "Save" to establish the connection.
+6. Establish the necessary database structure by using the "Query Tool" for the instantiated database.
+7. Open and run the queries contained in [schema.sql]()

+With the RDS instance created, connection to pgAdmin4 established, and database schema defined, the user can now establish connection in amazon_music_revies.ipynb:

+1. Before returning to Google Colaboratory, copy the <connection_string> for the RDS instance:
+- In pgAdmin4 right-click on the "AWS" connection shown in the "Server" directory
+- Select "Properties"
+- Select the "Connection" tab
+- Copy the address in the "Host name/address" field, this is the <connection_string>

+2. Return to Google Colaboratory, and in the first cell under "Connect to the AWS RDS instance and write each DataFrame to its table", replace this <connection_string> along with the <Database Name>, <Username>, and <Password> that are currently shown with those created in previous steps:

+mode = "append"
+jdbc_url = "jdbc:postgresql://<connection_string>:5432/<Database Name>"
+config = {"user": "<Username>",
+          "password": "<Password>",
+          "driver": "org.postgresql.Driver"}